 These dynamics, of the dominant culture enforcing the truth and those with more power using it to take up more space is reflected in every religion and spiritual tradition throughout history, as well as every culture around the world.

 These freeze states stop us from being able to relax into experience.

-Buddhist awakening is about connecting with the world around us, seeing it and accepting it as it really is.
-This allows us to be non-reactive to our environment and live calm, peaceful lives where we aren’t adding to the human suffering in the world.
+A lot of awakening and meditation talks about seeing things as they are accepting reality as it really is.
+Or about being able to perceive some ultimate truth, which can allow us to be non-reactive to our environment and live happy or peaceful lives where we aren’t adding to the human suffering in the world.

 Quite frankly, this wasn’t enough for me.
 If you see things clearly, then the world fucking sucks at the moment and if we want it to not suck, we need to show up and actively help each other heal from our individual and collective trauma.